 Spring is in full swing in the Northern Hemisphere of Animal Crossing: New Horizons, which means that May is right around the corner.
-To celebrate this time of the year, players get to experience a May Day event from May 1 - May 7 in New Horizons.
-There's a new kind of island to discover and a familiar face to meet.
+To celebrate this time of the year, players get to experience a May Day event from April 29 - May 7 in New Horizons.
+There's a unique island to discover and a familiar face to meet.
 Here's everything you need to know about May Day.

 What is May Day?

-From May 1 - May 7, players are given a special ticket, which allows them to fly to a new type of island.
+From April 29 - May 7, players are given a special ticket, which allows them to fly to a unique island.
 Once they've arrived, players will need to navigate through a maze on that island to find items and eventually meet Rover, a familiar villager from previous Animal Crossing games.

 Once players complete the maze and speak with Rover, they won't be able to fly to this special island any more.